The Help You Need Against Charges Of Obstruction Of Justice

 - Threatening other individuals who might have information related to the case

 It is a natural reaction to offer help to a friend or family member, even at the cost of misunderstanding the seriousness of obstruction charges.
-If you are under investigation for obstruction of justice or helping someone resist arrest, get experienced criminal defense representation.
+If you are under investigation for obstruction of justice or helping someone resist arrest, get an experienced criminal defense lawyer.